 This can cause permanent damage if left alone, as well as, long term jaw irritation.

 The temporalis is a muscle that originates on the side of the skull and is one of our main muscles for mastecation (chewing).
+If you have pain with any of the following functions, schedule an appointment today:

 - The anterior portion of this muscle elevates the jaw.